EmileHbrt/Plm_comparaison/example/README.md

 # Uni_parse.py example

-This code is used to split Uniprot database to get one file (.dat) per protein with the informations of the protein
+This code is used to split Uniprot database to get one file (.dat) per protein with the informations of the protein.

 - `<input_file>`: The path of the Uniprot file.
 Example: [[Uniprot file](https://ftp.ebi.ac.uk/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.dat.gz)].
 - `<output_dir>`: The directory where the split Uniprot files will be saved.